Camilo-Alvarez1/Camilo-Alvarez1/README.md

 ## Introduction

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Systems Administrator with a background in the U.S. Navy, a B.S. in Cybersecurity, and hands‑on training through the Microsoft Software & Systems Academy.
+I enjoy building reliable server environments, automating tasks with PowerShell, and designing clean, well‑structured networks.
+Most of my projects focus on Windows Server, Active Directory, virtualization, and learning how real enterprise infrastructure fits together.
+I’m passionate about improving systems, solving problems methodically, and continuously leveling up my technical skills.

 ## Objective